-This strand of the research priority are focuses on the study and representation of the conflicts and contests one finds where powerful forces come into apposition and opposition, and what that means for us as individuals and as a species.
-Naturally, there is significant cross-fertilization of ideas with the other two strands, and covers a broad range of work in Literary, Historical and Philosophical Studies, while also including work produced in artistic and other media.
+This strand of the research priority area focuses on the study and representation of the conflicts and contests one finds where powerful forces come into apposition and opposition, and what that means for us as individuals and as a species.
+Naturally, there is significant cross-fertilisation of ideas with the other two strands, and this strand covers a broad range of work in Literary, Historical and Philosophical Studies, while also including work produced in artistic and other media.

 Grit, Resilience and Vulnerability